Rodney Hannah: Dallas Cowboys

 Hannah was not selected in the 2007 NFL draft, because he was seen as a raw prospect.
 On April 23, the Dallas Cowboys signed him as an undrafted free agent, because they liked his physical skills and potential upside.
 On September 1, he was waived and signed to the practice squad 2 days later, where he spent the rest of the season.

 On August 30, 2008, he was cut and later signed to the practice squad.
 On December 26, he was promoted to the active roster, to take the spot of injured wide receiver Isaiah Stanback.

 In 2009, he was competing for the third-string tight end job against rookie John Phillips, but was limited with a broken hand he suffered in OTAs and was released on August 27.

 Virginia Destroyers (UFL)

 On August 29, 2011, Hannah was signed by the Virginia Destroyers of the United Football League.

+Death

+Hannah died on February 15, 2025, after battling a rare form of cancer.